 A "severe weather alert dismissal" message will be sent to parents when conditions exist that pose a safety threat.
-A text message via RenWeb.com Parent Alert will be sent.
-Parents are responsible for ensuring their school contact information is current in the RenWeb.com communication system or Remind App.
+A text message via FACTS/RenWeb Parent Alert will be sent.
+Parents are responsible for ensuring their school contact information is current in the communication system or Remind App.